blackrama/geany-colorschemes/README.md

 # geany-colorschemes
-How to install to ubuntu
+How to install to ubuntu:
 clone this repository and open terminal as root.
 Copy this files to a folder /usr/share/geany/colorschemes/